 History major Dave Carr is also part of the organizing group.

-In 2003 the agency raised its prices from $1 to $1.25, which was the first fare increase in almost a decade, Muni officials stated.
+In 2003 the agency raised its prices from $1 to $1.25, which was the first fare increase in almost a decade.

-Several SF State students who commute by Muni regularly said they won’t be affected because they hold the Monthly Fast Pass, which will remain $45.
+Several SF State students who commute by Muni regularly said they will not be affected because they hold the monthly Fast Pass, which will remain $45.

 History major Adam Nelson is one of them.
-Although he doesn’t believe the fare strike will change anything, he agrees with the symbolic aspect of it.
+Although he does not believe the fare strike will change anything, he agrees with the symbolic aspect of it.